-Projects Location Role Summary of Responsibilities Early Central Area Government Repair to pods, Cinesphere, and bridges of the Pavilion: Works Repair - responsible for the early work repair work.
-Review applicable conservation strategies as outlined Ensure all works are being reviewed and observed by a heritage professional, no heritage studies required for maintenance work Obtain building permits when required Enabling Works Site Servicing Upgrades Site wide Government will be upgrading all services to the property to help facilitate the redevelopment Review applicable conservation strategies as outlined For activities that may impact the cultural heritage value or attributes of the property within the project location, retain qualified persons to complete a HIA.
+Projects Location Role Summary of Responsibilities Projects Early Works Repair - Enabling Works Site Servicing Upgrades Location Central Area Site wide RoleGovernment responsible for the early work repair work.Government will be upgrading all services to the property to help facilitate the redevelopment Repair to pods, Cinesphere, and bridges of the Pavilion: Review applicable conservation strategies as outlined Ensure all works are being reviewed and observed by a heritage professional, no heritage studies required for maintenance work Obtain building permits when required Review applicable conservation strategies as outlined For activities that may impact the cultural heritage value or attributes of the property within the project location, retain qualified persons to complete a HIA.
 Can be completed as part of the Category B EA process.
 Obtain building permits when required.
-Minister's Consent will be required should demolition or removals of heritage attributes be needed as part of the proposed servicing work.
-Public Realm Central area, central portion of the East Island, and majority of the Mainland Government will be completing the redevelopment of the public ream.
+Minister's Consent will be required should demolition or removals of heritage attributes be needed as part of the Public Realm Central area, central portion of the East Island, and majority of the Mainland Government will be completing the redevelopment of the public ream. proposed servicing work.
 Review applicable conservation strategies as outlined Will require studies for risk management, climate change (flooding) and AODA requirements for retained buildings For activities that may impact the cultural heritage value or attributes of the property within the project location, retain qualified persons to complete a HIA.
 Can be completed as part of the Category C EA process.
 Obtain building permits and planning approvals from the Municipality when required Minister's Consent will be required should demolition or removals of heritage attributes be needed as part of the proposed design Pavilion Tenant Central Area Government is responsible for facilitating the adaptive reuse of the Pavilion.
 Review applicable conservation strategies as outlined Will require studies for risk management, climate change (flooding) and AODA requirements for retained buildings For activities that may impact the cultural heritage value or attributes of the property within the project location, retain qualified persons to complete a HIA.
-Obtain building permits when required Therme West Island, entrance located on Redevelopment partner Review applicable conservation strategies as outlined Will require studies for risk management, climate change (flooding) and AODA requirements for retained buildings the western edge of the Mainland • For activities that may impact the cultural heritage value or attributes of the property within the project location, retain qualified persons to complete a HIA.
-Minister's Consent will be required should demolition or removals be needed as part of the proposed design Live Nation North portion of the East Island Redevelopment partner • Review applicable conservation strategies as outlined Will require studies for risk management, climate change (flooding) and AODA requirements for retained buildings For activities that may impact the cultural heritage value or attributes of the property within the project location, retain qualified persons to complete a HIA.
+Obtain building permits when required Therme West Island, entrance located on Redevelopment partner Review applicable conservation strategies as outlined Will require studies for risk management, climate change (flooding) and AODA requirements for retained buildings the western edge of the Mainland For activities that may impact the cultural heritage value or attributes of the property within the project location, retain qualified persons to complete a HIA.
+Minister's Consent will be required should demolition or removals be needed as part of the proposed design Live Nation North portion of the East Island Redevelopment partner Review applicable conservation strategies as outlined Will require studies for risk management, climate change (flooding) and AODA requirements for retained buildings For activities that may impact the cultural heritage value or attributes of the property within the project location, retain qualified persons to complete a HIA.
 Minister's Consent will be required should demolition or removals be needed as part of the proposed design Potential Future Activity Area small portion on the eastern edge of the Central Area and small portion on the western edge of the East Island.
-Redevelopment partner • Review applicable conservation strategies as outlined Will require studies for risk management, climate change (flooding) and AODA requirements for retained buildings For activities that may impact the cultural heritage value or attributes of the property within the project location, retain qualified persons to complete a HIA.
+Redevelopment partner Review applicable conservation strategies as outlined Will require studies for risk management, climate change (flooding) and AODA requirements for retained buildings For activities that may impact the cultural heritage value or attributes of the property within the project location, retain qualified persons to complete a HIA.
 Minister's Consent will be required should demolition or removals be needed as part of the proposed design